-Find about the possible risks and causes of nasal cavity and paranasal sinus cancers.
+Find out about the possible risks and causes of nasal cavity and paranasal sinus cancers.

 How common nasal and sinus cancer is

 Cancer of the nasal cavity and sinuses is rare.
 Only around 400 cases are diagnosed in the UK each year.
 Compared with around 41,300 cases of bowel cancer diagnosed each year, you can see how rare it is.

 Factors that increase your risk